pymc-devs/pymc/docs/source/developer_guide.rst

 named\_vars, free\_RVs, observed\_RVs, deterministics, potentials,
 missing\_values.
-The model context then computes some simple model properties, builds a bijection mapping that transforms between dictionary and numpy/Theano ndarray, thus allowing the ``logp``/``dlogp`` functions to have two equivalent versions: one takes a ``dict`` as input and the other takes an ``ndarray`` as input.
-More importantly, a ``pm.Model()`` contains methods to compile Theano functions that take Random Variables (that are also initialised within the same model) as input, for example:
+The model context then computes some simple model properties, builds a bijection mapping that transforms between dictionary and numpy/Aesara ndarray, thus allowing the ``logp``/``dlogp`` functions to have two equivalent versions: one takes a ``dict`` as input and the other takes an ``ndarray`` as input.
+More importantly, a ``pm.Model()`` contains methods to compile Aesara functions that take Random Variables (that are also initialised within the same model) as input, for example:

 .. code:: python